sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 **Objectives**
 - Emphasize the requirement to use or develop accurate potential models for the system under study.

-Once the function form that is to be used for a particular interaction has been determined, it is necessary to **parameterise** that potential energy function.
+Once the potential energy function to be used for a particular interaction has been determined, it is then necessary to **parameterise** the function.
-If we think back to the classical electrostatic interaction between two oppositely charged point particles, we set the values of $q_i$ and $q_j$ to be 1 and -1 to model the interaction between a sodium and chloride ion pair.
+If we think back to the classical electrostatic interaction between two oppositely charged point particles, we would set the values of $q_i$ and $q_j$ to be 1 and -1, for modelling the interaction between a sodium and chloride ion pair.
-This was the parameterisation step of our model.
+This was the parameterisation step for that system.

-For the ion pair with integer charges this is straight-forward.
+For an ion pair with integer charges this is straight-forward.
-However, consider modelling the potential energy between a carbonyl oxygen atom and the hydrogen atom of a water molecule.
+However, consider modelling the potential energy between a carbonyl oxygen atom of a hydrocarbon molecule and the hydrogen atom of a water molecule.
-Both of these have some charged character that is **ill defined**, but must be accounted for.
+Both of these have some charged character, however, this is **ill defined**, but must be accounted for.

-The problem of the correct parameterisation is present for **all** the potential energy functions.
+The difficulty of deducing the correct parameterisation is inherent to **all** potential energy functions.
 For the Lennard-Jones function, the parameterisation involves determining the best possible values for $A$ and $B$.

 ## How to parameterise a potential model?